SyncfusionExamples/how-to-add-angular-diagrams-to-an-angular-project/README.md

 # How to Add an Angular Diagram Component to an Angular CLI Project

-A quick start project that shows how to add a Syncfusion Angular Diagram component to an Angular CLI project.
+A quick start project that shows how to add a Syncfusion&reg; Angular Diagram component to an Angular CLI project.
 This project also includes a code snippet to create nodes and connectors, join the nodes using connectors, add segments and annotations to the connectors.

 Examples: https://ej2.syncfusion.com/angular/demos/#/bootstrap5/diagram/default-functionalities